Gunman kills 19 children in Texas school rampage

 A year after Sandy Hook, Sens.
 Joe Manchin, a West Virginia Democrat, and Patrick J. Toomey, a Pennsylvania Republican, negotiated a bipartisan proposal to expand the nation’s background check system.
 But the measure failed in a Senate vote, without enough support to clear a 60-vote filibuster hurdle.

-Then-President Barack Obama, who had made gun control central to his administration’s goals after the Sandy Hook shooting, called Congress’ failure to act “a pretty shameful day for Washington.”
+Then-President Barack Obama, who had made gun control central to his administration’s goals after the Newtown shooting, called Congress’ failure to act “a pretty shameful day for Washington.”

 Last year, the House passed two bills to expand background checks on firearms purchases.
 One bill would have closed a loophole for private and online sales.
 The other would have extended the background check review period.
 Both languished in the 50-50 Senate, where Democrats need at least 10 Republican votes to overcome objections from a filibuster.